hasanalsharoh/SIMPApy/README.md

 ## Description

 `SIMPApy` is a Python package for performing Gene Set Enrichment Analysis (GSEA) on multiomics data in single samples and integrating the results.
 It supports RNA sequencing, DNA methylation, and copy number variation data types.
+This package uses the normalized single sample single --omic pathway analysis (SOPA) framework and integrates the results through normalized single sample integrated multiomics pathway analysis (SIMPA) extension.

 ## Installation

-To install SIMPApy, create a new virtual environment (preferably also installing Jupyter Notebooks through anaconda).
+To install SIMPApy, create a new virtual environment (also installing Jupyter Notebooks through anaconda).
 Afterwards, use:
 ```bash
 pip install SIMPApy
 ```